Social Media Web Users Keep Dying…Second Verse Same as the First

 My point is this — we should continue to have these conversations about what happens to computer information when people die but we should also realize that these conversations are finite.

 I actually found another section of the same On the Media episode far more compelling as it regards the dead user conundrum.
-The interview focussed on something called the Archive Team:
+The interview focused on something called the Archive Team:

 Most of us think nothing of putting our lives in the cloud; photos in Flickr, videos on YouTube, most everything on Facebook.
 But what about when those services abruptly go away, taking all of our collective contributions with them?
 Well Jason Scott operates on the assumption that everything online will one day disappear.
 He explains to Bob why he and the Archive Team are dedicated to saving user-generated content for posterity.

-At least this group, the Archive Team, understands the rapidly increasing ephemerality of web based information.
+At least the Achive Team understands the rapidly increasing ephemerality of web based information.
 Indeed, the Archive Team’s motto says it all: History is Our Future.

 More than likely, we will need future Archive Teams of all kinds that simply try to understand why some early 21st Century humans became so obsessed with preserving their technological, social media selves.
 It will all seem to peculiar and strange.